Jokic has triple-double, Nuggets beat Cavaliers 115-109

-Jokic's 13th triple-double in 16 games and his NBA-leading 22nd this season helped the Nuggets come out of the All-Star break with an impressive road win over the Cavs, who dropped to 25-7 at home.
+Jokic's 13th triple-double in 16 games helped the Western Conference-leading Nuggets come out of the All-Star break with an impressive road win over the Cavs, who dropped to 25-7 at home.
 The Nuggets improved to 22-0 when Jokic gets a triple-double.

+“He’s the MVP," Nuggets coach Michael Malone said about his star center.
+"When the MVP goes out and puts up a triple-double, it means a lot.
+He is a historically great player.”

 Jamal Murray returned to Denver's lineup after missing six games due to soreness in his right knee.
 He had 16 points and nine assists.